Committee of Union and Progress: 1913 coup d'état

 Grand Vizier Kâmil Pasha and his Interior Minister Ahmed Reşid wished to ban the CUP, so the CUP launched a preemptive strike: a coup d'état known as the Raid on the Sublime Porte on 23 January 1913.
-During the coup Kâmil Pasha was forced to resign as Grand Vizier at gunpoint and a Unionist officer Yakub Cemil killed War Minister Nâzım Pasha.
+During the coup Kâmil Pasha was forced to resign as Grand Vizier at gunpoint and War Minister Nâzım Pasha was accidentally murdered.
 The coup was justified under the grounds that Kâmil Pasha was about to "sell out the nation" by agreeing to a truce in the First Balkan War and giving up Edirne.
 The intention of the new leadership, dominated by Talât, Enver, Cemal, under Şevket Pasha's premiership (who reluctantly accepted the role), was to break the truce and renew the war against Bulgaria.

 The CUP once again did not take over the government, instead opting for the creation of a national unity government; only four Unionist ministers were appointed into the new government.
 The immediate aftermath of the coup resulted in a much more severe state of emergency than previous governments had ever implemented.
 Cemal in his new capacity as military commander of Constantinople was responsible for arresting many and heavily stifling opposition.
 At this point the Unionists were no longer concerned with their actions being considered constitutional.

 The pro-war regime immediately withdrew the Empire's delegation from the London conference on the same day it took power.
 The first task of the new regime was to found the National Defense League on 1 February 1913 which was intended to mobilise the resources of the empire for an all-out effort to turn the tide.
 On 3 February 1913 the war resumed.
-In the Battle of Şarköy, the new government staked a daring operation in which XX Army Corps was to make an amphibious landing at the rear of the Bulgarians at Şarköy while the Straits Composite Force was to break out of the Gallipoli peninsula.
+In the Battle of Şarköy, the new government staked a daring operation in which XX Army Corps made an amphibious landing at the rear of the Bulgarians at Şarköy while the Straits Composite Force was to break out of the Gallipoli peninsula.
 The operation failed due to a lack of co-ordination with heavy losses.
 Following reports that the Ottoman army had at most 165,000 troops to oppose the 400,000 of the League army together with news that morale in the army was poor due to Edirne's surrender to Bulgaria on 26 March, the pro-war regime finally agreed to an armistice on 1 April 1913 and signed the Treaty of London on 30 May, acknowledging the loss of all of Rumelia except for Constantinople.